Everything is in perpetual movement.

 like a raft of dead wood.

-At daybreak, everyone rises
+At daybreak, all rise

 amid mist and stammering,